mstksg/inCode/copy/entries/advent-gol.md

 look the 6D case of ways each point is a neighbor of `0,2,2,3` (`1-0-2-1`), which you can pick from the drop-down.

-::::: {#golTreeReverse}
+::::: {#golTree}
 Please enable Javascript
 :::::

-As you can see, each "branch" in three (flowing from left to right) is a different way to fill in the bin.
+As you can see, each "branch" in tree (flowing from left to right) is a different way to fill in the bin.
 At each node, the upper vector is the "source" vector, and the lower vector is the "target" vector we build step-by-step.
 Bin-by-bin, we begin to move components from our source